 Some of the most frequently asked questions about the Paving the Way program are answered here.
 For more information on Pre-Orientation, please get in touch with Erik Farley, firstname.lastname@example.org.

-Students will be permitted to arrive between 8am and 4pm on August 20th.
+Students will be permitted to arrive between 8am and 4pm.
 We ask that pre-orientation participants (and their helpers) check-in with the PTW student staff at the Office of Security, Safety and Risk Management (P-1 of the Parking Garage).
 A PTW Ambassador will then be paired with you to retrieve your room key from the appropriate service center.
 Please note, the service center will be closed during the lunch hour (12pm-1pm).